APCSLowell/BinarySearch/README.md

 Steps to complete the assignment
 --------------------
 1. First, complete the [codingbat searching problem set](https://codingbat.com/home/simona1@sfusd.edu/searching)
-1. Fork and clone down this repository
+1. Fork and clone down this repository (Or fork [this repl.it](https://replit.com/@MrSimonLowell/BinarySearchBase#Sketch.java)
 2. Write the four functions
 3. Check your output.
 You should see the following:
 ```